neumino/neumino.github.io/movies.md

-### Happy Halloween Scooby-Doo!
+### Ben 10 Versus the Universe: The Movie
-*Released on 2020-10-06, vote average 7.9*
+*Released on 2020-10-02, vote average 7.3*

-Scooby-Doo and the gang team up with their pals, Bill Nye The Science Guy and Elvira Mistress of the Dark, to solve this mystery of gigantic proportions and save Crystal Cove!
+A blast from Ben&#39;s past returning to do double the damage on Team Tennyson and planet Earth itself, forcing Ben to go interstellar to save the day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/z6UVARUhXH4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/opR_2-IBw8E?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>